NovaLanceBrittany/Blog-Start-Up/README.md

 - If the form is submitted with out a username, title, or content - A message should appear that prompts to complete the form.

-- The Posts Page should contain a header, with a light / dark mode toggle setting and a 'Back' button.
+- The Posts Page should contain a header and a light / dark mode toggle setting.

 - When the light/dark mode toggle setting is engaged, the page styles should update to reflect the selected setting.